Buying a property in St Albans: What questions should you ask?

 If you are buying a property in St Albans without a drive, it is worth asking what the parking is like.
 It can be a real bugbear when you buy what is your dream home only to find out that you can’t park on the street.
 In addition to asking the sellers, you might want to go back to the property on different days and times to check.

 For some of you, this question may not be significant, but if you’re planning on enjoying the outside aspect of your property, especially during the summer months and especially if you are inclined to be even slightly green-fingered, knowing where the sun rises and set will be a key question for you to ask.

 The above list is what we brainstormed to be the top 10 questions to ask when buying a property, but we know this list is by far not limited to these 10 questions.
-If you have any questions about purchasing a property or related questions such as the different areas in St. Albans, schools, transport links etc. Our team of property experts in the St Albans estate agents office will be pleased to help you.
+If you have any questions about purchasing a property or related questions such as the different areas in St. Albans, schools, transport links etc. Our team of property experts in the Hertfordshire estate agents office will be pleased to help you.
 Call us on 01727 843222.